raspberrypilearning/test-detectives/en/step_6.md

 + Add two **assert** statements to the `bugged_card_test.py` file which should pass, but don't.

-+ Fix the two bugs!
++ Find and fix the two bugs!

 ### bugged_card.py
 ```python